TheUnknownGroup/.github/profile/Readme.md

 ## Welcome! :wave:
 This is the README markdown file for the organization `The Unknown Group`!

-There are currently four repositories that is able to worked on, or just to add your own code.
+There are currently four repositories that are able to worked on, or just to add your own code.
 The repositories are the following:

   - [Unknown Mod](https://github.com/TheUnknownGroup/unknown-mod)!
   - [Custom Splashes](https://github.com/TheUnknownGroup/custom-splashes)!